pbek/QOwnNotes/webpage/src/installation/windows.md

 ## Scoop

 There is a [community maintained package of QOwnNotes](https://github.com/ScoopInstaller/Extras/blob/master/bucket/qownnotes.json) at
 [Scoop](https://scoop.sh/).
-You can use it to install QOwnNotes (located in the Extras bucket) in portable mode.
+If you add the Extras bucket you can use it to install QOwnNotes in portable mode.

 ```shell
 scoop bucket add extras